mkyl/QuasiStableColors.jl/docs/src/index.md

 QuasiStableColors.jl is a library for compressing graphs and approximating graph algorithms.
 The compressed graphs are computed using an algorithm called *quasi-stable coloring*, which results in a much smaller graph while preserving its key properties.
-This approach is introduced in the research paper "[Quasi-stable Coloring for Graph Compression](https://arxiv.org/abs/2211.11912)."
+We introduce this approach in our research paper "[Quasi-stable Coloring for Graph Compression](https://arxiv.org/abs/2211.11912)."

 A major advantage of this approach is that many algorithms can be computed directly on